-When I first met Charlie in 2016 he was working as a peer supporter for Solidarity in a Crisis (Certitude).
+When I first met Charlie in 2016 he was working as a peer supporter for Solidarity in a Crisis (SiaC) Certitude.
 His insight was inspiring, particularly when he came to speak to our carers’ group and shared how important he felt it was to have the love and support of your family to get through a mental health crisis.
 I have checked in with him over the years and was delighted to hear about his latest venture with a service that will be directed at service users with schizophrenia/psychosis diagnosis or symptoms and their friends/family/carers, as well as mental health professionals and students.

 In May 2017 during Mental Health Awareness Week, Certitude shared Letters of Hope from across the organisation asking people, ‘If you had the chance to go back and tell yourself something when you were struggling with your mental health, what would you say?’